 From the text it clearly comes out the opinion of J. Franck about some colleagues.
 First, he talked about Stark and Schumann expressing as Schumann outclassed Stark, and then he cited Hertz and Debye as first-class physicists in Germany.
 All this information has been correctly extracted and the figure below contains the resulting graph.

-Conversation extraction
+Conversation Extraction

 The diary entries are abundant in detailed descriptions of conversations between Rockefeller Foundation officers and scientists about their research projects.
 Consider the following piece of text: